freyfogle/freyfogle.github.io/_posts/2020-03-01-investing-in-summit.md

 categories: "investing summit"
 ---

-My angel investing activity has pisked up a bit this year; following my announcement a few weeks ago about [investing in Branch](/post/investing-in-branch), I'm pleased to announce I've now also invested in [Summit](https://usesummit.com).
+My angel investing activity has picked up a bit this year; following my announcement a few weeks ago about [investing in Branch](/post/investing-in-branch), I'm pleased to announce I've now also invested in [Summit](https://usesummit.com).

 Summit is a tool for SaaS businesses to do financial forcasting.